 Commercial coaching tip 3: Change your managerial style

 After facilitating many commercial coaching sessions with pricing and commercial managers, I realise change is not easy for pricing managers.
-Some of our commercial coaching clients, for example, are naturals and only need one or two commercial coaching sessions to adapt their managerial style while others find situational leadership very difficult – we all are unique with different strengths and weaknesses.
+For example, some of our commercial coaching clients are naturals and only need one or two commercial coaching sessions to adapt their managerial style.
+While others find situational leadership very difficult – as we all are unique with different strengths and weaknesses.

 Some of our commercial coaching clients, for instance, prefer to operate in their comfort zone and do not realise when their style is jarring or clashing with another person’s style.
 A lot of conflict and resentment can build in between people and teams when this happens.
 They need more time to recognise and accommodate individual differences and managerial techniques to respond to people needs and emotions.

 Many pricing managers have built their reputation on their technical ability i.e., financial modelling and number crunching.
 However, as they move to new and more senior roles, they need to be good people managers, technicians and inspirational leaders as well – a tough combination.

 Creating a vision and bringing people along the journey transcends technical functional ability and even traditional soft people management skills.
 It requires imagination and some element of risk-taking.
 Also, a strong belief in yourself and the value you offer.
 In addition, an ability to understand the market quickly and develop smarter ways to drive profitability.
 Furthermore, an ability to lead and align people to better ways of pricing while operating within a culture of resistance.